Academy of Music (New York City): Opera house

-Still, it was the opera season that made the Academy the mainstay of social life for New Yorks "uppertens", and the oldest and most prominent families owned seats in the theater's boxes.
+Still, it was the opera season that made the Academy the mainstay of social life for New York's "uppertens", and the oldest and most prominent families owned seats in the theater's boxes.
 This emblem of social prominence was passed down from generation to generation.
 The inability of New York's wealthy industrial and mercantile families, including the Vanderbilts, Goulds and Morgans, to gain access to this closed society inspired the creation of the new Metropolitan Opera Association in 1880.
-The trustees of the Academy belatedly attempted to head off the competition by offering to add 26 new boxes to the 18 the Academy already had, to accommodate the Vanderbilts, Morgans, Rockefellers who were behind the planned new venue, but it was too late to fend them off.
+The trustees of the Academy belatedly attempted to head off the competition by offering to add 26 new boxes to the 18 the Academy already had, to accommodate the Vanderbilts, Morgans, and Rockefellers who were behind the planned new venue, but it was too late to fend them off.
 The Metropolitan's new opera house at Broadway and 39th Street, twice the size of the Academy, opened in 1883.
 It contained three tiers of elegant boxes to display the wealth of the city's new economic leaders.
 The new opera house was an instant success with New York society and music lovers alike, and the Academy of Music's opera season was canceled in 1886.

-In 1888 the Academy began to offer vaudeville.
-The Drury Lane import The White Heather had a successful 148-performance run for the 1897-98 season.
+In 1888, the Academy began to offer vaudeville.
+The Drury Lane import The White Heather had a successful 148-performance run for the 1897–98 season.
 Between 1895 and 1899, Rev. Thomas Dixon Jr., delivered sermons there.
 From January 28 to March 1901, a revival of Clyde Fitch's play Barbara Frietchie appeared there.

 The venue was rented by labor organizations in the early 1900s and used to stage rallies.
-In 1926 it was demolished, along with its neighbor Tammany Hall, for the construction of the Consolidated Edison Company Building.
+In 1926, it was demolished, along with its neighbor Tammany Hall, for the construction of the Consolidated Edison Building.

 Movie theater

 On the south side of 14th Street across from the site of the opera house, a movie theatre opened in 1927 which took the name the Academy of Music.
 It was built as a 3,000-seat deluxe movie palace by movie mogul William Fox, and was designed by Thomas W. Lamb.
-It served as a venue for rock concerts in the 1960s and early 1970s, with its name being changed to "The Palladium" by promoter Ron Delsner in September 1976.
+It served as a venue for rock concerts in the 1960s and early 1970s, with its name being changed to "The Palladium" by promoter Ron Delsener in September 1976.
 In 1985, it was converted into the Palladium nightclub, designed by Arata Isozaki.
 The theater was bought and demolished by New York University, and replaced by the present Palladium Residence Hall, which opened in 2001.